pyvista/pyvista-tutorial/tutorial/00_intro/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 VTK is powerful, really powerful!
 You can do just about anything within VTK and
 PyVista just wants to make it easier to do it using ``numpy``-like and
-``matplotlib``-like syntax.
+``Matplotlib``-like syntax.
 For example, if you wanted to be able to plot a
 simple surface mesh: